 Chaffey Ward Councillor, Walter Villagonzalo was elected to Wyndham City Council in 2016.
 Councillor Villagonzalo is heavily involved in Wyndham’s migrant community and is the founder and President of The Migrant Hub.
 Councillor Villagonzalo is Council’s Future Focused Economy portfolio holder and is also Council’s delegated representative on a number of internal and external advisory committees, including the Western Region Environment Centre.
 He is a member of Victoria’s state Ministerial Council for Volunteers.

-Natalie is Executive Advisor to the CEO of Wyndham City.
+Natalie is Head of Strategy and Policy Impact at Wyndham City Council.
 Natalie is a public policy and planning specialist with a breadth of experience in integrated sustainable development, strategic planning, advocacy, statutory planning, community and stakeholder engagement.